arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 }
 ```

 Once you have uploaded the code, open the serial monitor to see the values read in each analog input.
-If you have connected a device with an analog voltage value in I1, I2, and/or I3 you will see the voltage or analog value of each of the signals.
-In case you did not connect anything to the analog inputs, you will see how the values oscillate between 0V and a very small value because the pins are floating.
+If you have connected a device with an analog voltage value in I1, I2, and/or I3 you will see the voltage or analog value of each signal.
+In case you did not connect anything to the analog inputs, you will be able to observe the values oscillate around 0V because the pins are floating.

-You may notice from the output values that when the maximum value of 10V is reached, the corresponding numerical value is not 4095 as the maximum value with 12 bits resolution should be.
-The reason is that there is a precautional margin taken on the maximum voltage level applied to the inputs to preserve the integrity of the microcontroller.
+You may notice from the output values that when the maximum value reaches 10V, the corresponding numerical value is not 4095 as the maximum value with 12 bits resolution should be.
+This is due to the precautional margin taken on the maximum voltage level applied to the inputs to preserve the integrity of the microcontroller.

 ### Connecting Opta™ to the Cloud

 It is possible to use the Opta™ with the Arduino Cloud.
-To set up the Opta™ to the cloud go to the [Arduino Cloud](https://cloud.arduino.cc/).
+To set up the Opta™ to the cloud, go to the [Arduino Cloud](https://cloud.arduino.cc/).
 For help with how to get started with the cloud, check [Getting started with the cloud](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started) tutorial.
 More helpful tutorials regarding the Arduino Cloud can be found [here](https://docs.arduino.cc/arduino-cloud/) to help you expand its capabilities.

 ## Conclusion